Dole Food sells two businesses to Itochu for $1.7 billion

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.

-TOKYO Dole Food Company Inc DOLE.N will sell two businesses to Itochu Corp (8001.T) for $1.7 billion in cash - a deal that will help the world's largest fruit and vegetable producer pay down its heavy debt load while expanding Itochu's food presence in new markets such as China.
+TOKYO Dole Food Company Inc DOLE.N will sell two businesses to Itochu Corp (8001.T) for $1.7 billion in cash - a deal that will help the world's largest fruit and vegetable producer pay down debt and expand Itochu's food presence in new markets.

-Dole has been struggling with volatile demand and low prices for bananas, its biggest-selling product.
-The sale of its worldwide packaged foods and Asia fresh produce businesses is set to result in a significant reduction in its $1.7 billion of net debt, as well as pay for restructuring costs.
+Dole, founded in 1851, has struggled with volatile demand and low prices for bananas, its biggest-selling product.

-By contrast, Japanese trading houses are keen to diversify their profit streams away from energy and mining-related businesses and have stepped up overseas acquisitions thanks to a strong yen and flush reserves of cash.
+In contrast, thanks to a strong yen and flush reserves of cash, Japanese trading houses have been active in overseas acquisitions, particularly non-resources firms, as they look to diversify their profit streams.

-"Growth in the Japanese market will be slow, but there are growth opportunities in China, where Itochu has distribution networks like the Ting Hsin Group, as well as other Asian markets," said Akio Shibata, president of the Natural Resources Research Institute.

-Japan's third-largest trading company has a stake in Ting Hsin, China's country's biggest food distribution company and the purchase will also give it Dole's ripening and distribution centres in the east and northeast of the world's most populous country.
-It has distributed Dole products in Japan for nearly half a century.
+The sale of Dole's world-wide packaged foods and Asia fresh produce businesses will be used to reduce debt and pay for restructuring that the company expects to implement by the end of fiscal 2013 and which will result in $50 million in costs savings annually.

-Itochu will also gain control of plantations growing bananas and other fruits, canneries and processing factories in Asian countries, including China, South Korea, Philippines, Taiwan and Thailand.
-It will have exclusive rights to the DOLE trademark on packaged food products worldwide and on fresh produce in Asia, Australia and New Zealand.
+Under the deal, Itochu will have exclusive rights to the DOLE trademark on packaged food products worldwide and on fresh produce in Asia, Australia and New Zealand.

-Tensions between Japan and China over disputed islands have sparked growing anti-Japan demonstrations but are unlikely to have a major impact on Itochu's plans to expand through its Dole assets as Itochu doesn't have a big brand presence in China, a separate analyst said.

-"Itochu's brand is famous in the industry but not among the general public," the analyst said, requesting anonymity due to the sensitivity of discussing China.
+Itochu's purchase comes about four months after Marubeni Corp (8002.T) announced a multi-billion dollar deal to buy U.S. grain merchant Gavilon.

-(Additional reporting by Ashutosh Pandey in Bangalore, Yuko Inoue and James Topham in Tokyo; Editing by Edwina Gibbs)
+(Reporting by Ashutosh Pandey in Bangalore and Aaron Sheldrick in Tokyo; Editing by Edwina Gibbs)

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.